Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 R-Value Comparison

 R-value measures the capacity of an air pad to resist heat loss to the ground.
-Technically, R-value is a measure of thermal resistance.
+Technically, the R-value is a measure of thermal resistance.
 In general, Rvalue falls within the range of 1 – 7.
 The higher the number, the more thermally resistant the material or structure is, and the better your sleep pad will keep the warmth of your body throughout the night.
 Generally, the thicker the sleeping pad, the higher the R-value.
 The material of the sleeping pad also plays a role in the R-value rating.
 For this reason, air mattresses have a greater R-value than self-inflating sleeping pads.

 Sleep System Importance